 In order to ascertain whether HEPA filters can remove coronavirus from the air, we must first determine the sizes that they are able to filter, and the size of this virus itself.
 The coronavirus is 0.075–0.160 microns in diameter.
 Now, the HEPA filter (in order to be classified as such) must be able to filter 99.97% of particles greater or equal to 0.3 microns.

-This means that the coronavirus is than the HEPA filters holes.
+This means that the coronavirus is smaller than the HEPA filters holes.
 Now, things get a little more complicated when we consider that it is usually not just a single virus suspended in the air, rather a mass of them in 'aerosol' form.
 This then means that the actual mass of coronavirus in the air is likely bigger than the given size of just one virus.
 Strictly speaking, aerosols are defined as particles 5-10 micrometres in size, meaning that they are well withing the HEPA's ability to filter.

 The question we now face is, when aerosols of coronavirus are filtered from the air, what happens to them?
 Where do they go?
 And most importantly, could they still cause infection?